IAIA23: Guidelines and Policies for Potential Session Chairs

 - Identify whether the session is open to submissions, open to submissions by invitation only, or closed to submissions.
-A “submission” refers to the abstract of a paper or to the summary of a speaker’s topic if the speaker is participating in a panel, roundtable, debate, etc.
+A “submission” refers to the abstract of a paper or to the summary of a speaker’s topic if the speaker is participating in a panel, workshop, debate, etc.

 - Description of proposed session (300 words maximum).
 The Program Committee will use this text to assess the quality of the session.
 Note: If you are submitting a theme forum, the session must relate to the theme of the conference.

 - Permission (yes or no) from you to record the session.

 Participation as a session chair, a session co-chair, a presenting author of a paper or poster, or speaker of any kind is limited to one session per person.
 For example, you may 1) chair one session, 2) co-chair one session, or 3) be the presenter of one paper or one poster.

 You may be a co-author of a paper and/or a poster (i.e., not the person making the presentation) an unlimited number of times.